Kallepan/homelab/cicd/README.md

 ├── README.md
-├── manifests - Flux configuration for the production cluster ├── prod - Production cluster configuration, which uses the manifests └── staging - Fleet configuration for the staging cluster
+├── manifests - Flux configuration for the production cluster ├── prod - Production cluster configuration, which uses the manifests ├── staging - Fleet configuration for the staging cluster └── wasm - Manifests for Kubernetes WebAssembly
 ```

 ## Production Cluster